jonlpersson/ed-latimore/site/_posts/2019-11-17-relationship-and-dating-advice-for-men-12-rules.md

 We live in a different world than the one our parents grew up in.
 The rules and expectations are different.
 Understanding this is the difference between confusion and anger.
 Understanding it is the difference between happiness and contentment.

 Force yourself to confront human nature so you can predict it.
-You must face uncomfortable truths about the world to face uncomfortable truths about yourself.&nbsp;
+You must face uncomfortable truths about the world to face uncomfortable truths about yourself.

 ## 6\.
 Make sure she has a strong relationship with her father